-Our veg box scheme simply works by recruiting customers who commit to buy a weekly box of vegetables from our farmers over the year.
-We ask our customers to set up a Direct Debit and select what size veg box they would like.
+Our veg box scheme simply works by recruiting customers who commit to buying a weekly or fortnightly bag vegetables from our farmers over the year.
+We ask our customers to set up a Direct Debit and select what size veg bag they would like.
 Each week the produce arrives at our cold store from the farms and we pack everything up ready to bring to the collection points for you to collect.
 Read more about the steps involved here.

 2. What happens if I want to stop receiving a veg box?

-You can cancel your GoCardless payment at any time, but please note if you cancel after 12.00 noon on a Tuesday then you will still have the following week’s veg box to pick up from your collection point.
+You can cancel your order anytime by logging into your account and clicking on the 'Cancel my order' tab.
+Please note if you cancel after 12.00 noon on a Tuesday then you will still have the following week’s veg bag pick up from your collection point.
 For more information please see our Terms & Conditions.

 3. What if I am unhappy with the veg supplied in the box?

-We offer a non-quibble money back guarantee.
-If, for any reason you are not satisfied with the service we provide or the contents of your veg box please get in touch immediately.
-Simply visit our online form by logging in, to raise your concerns and claim your money back.
+We offer a no-quibble money back guarantee.
+If, for any reason you are not satisfied with the service we provide or the contents of your veg bag please get in touch immediately.
+Simply visit our online form on the Contact Us page to raise your concerns and claim your money back.
 It’s important that you can talk to us directly, so if there’s something you’d like to discuss, just specify this on the form and we’ll give you a ring back.

 4. You say you are a not-for-profit enterprise, what does that mean?

-This means we do not have shareholders who take all the profit, so we are able to re-invest everything we make back into Veg Box people and to support our local farmers.
+This means we do not have shareholders who take all the profit, so we are able to re-invest everything we make back into Veg Box People and support our local farmers.
 We operate an Open Book policy, so any of our customers can request to see our accounts at any time*.
-In the first few years we envisage any money made will be used to grow the scheme and provide more pick-up points across Greater Manchester, which means even more convenience for you.
+In the first few years we envisage any money made will be used to grow the scheme and provide more pick-up points across Greater Manchester, which means making the scheme more convenient for you.

 *You must have been a Veg Box People customer for a least six months.